Elmet Archaeological Services Ltd is a company with limited liability registered in England No: 07165714

 Find out more about joining Dearne Valley Archaeological Group, as well as their evening lecture programme for 2014.

-We are pleased to announce that the next DVAG speaker will be Dr. John Peter Wild from The University of Manchester, delivering his lecture “Roman Textiles” on Wednesday the 12th of November.
+We are pleased to announce that the next DVAG speaker will be Linda Hutton from the Barnsley War Memorials Project, on Wednesday the 10th of December.

 Why not check out our new online shop?
 Treat yourself to an Elmet t-shirt or mug, featuring designs by Kate Adelade Archaeological Illustration.